Kolomoki Mounds State Park in Blakely, Georgia. Photo by @westy4xer

 Are there any Georgia travel restrictions right now?

-The state’s statewide shelter in place order expired April 30, and as of June 11, the shelter in place order expired for Georgians over the age of 65, unless they are medically fragile or fall into a category as described on page 6 of Executive Order 06.29.20.02 - Empowering a Healthy Georgia.
+If you are considered medically fragile or fall into a category as described on page 11 Executive Order 02.28.21.01 - Empowering a Healthy Georgia, you need to continue to shelter in place.
 However, Georgians are urged to stay home whenever possible.
-The Public Health State of Emergency remains in effect until February 7, 2021.
+The Public Health State of Emergency remains in effect until May 30, 2021.

 If you do leave your home, you are encouraged to follow GDPH and CDC guidelines to protect yourself and others from the disease.